vindarel/curated-awesome-cl/README.md

   - *it seems great*
 * [radiance](https://github.com/Shirakumo/radiance) - An extensible framework library and multi-application CMS.
 * [cl-rest-server](https://github.com/mmontone/cl-rest-server) - a library for writing REST web APIs.
 Features validation with schemas, annotations for logging, caching, permissions or authentication, documentation via Swagger, etc. [MIT][200].
-* [Weblocks](https://github.com/40ants/weblocks) - A widgets-based framework with a built-in ajax update mechanism that "solves the JavaScript problem".
+* [Weblocks (Reblocks)](https://github.com/40ants/reblocks) - A widgets-based framework with a built-in ajax update mechanism that "solves the JavaScript problem".
 [LLGPL][8].
-  - *see its getting started tutorial, and come follow in the Gitter chat.
-I don't find Weblocks readme, though I built a toy web app with success.
-Things are happening there.*

-There are more projects, more or less discontinued but interesting.
-See the other ressources.
+  - *it's cool but it's its own thing.
+It won't solve everything for you.*
+* [CLOG](https://github.com/rabbibotton/clog) - The Common Lisp Omnificent GUI.
+Uses web technology to produce graphical user interfaces for applications locally or remotely.
+[BSD_3Clause][15].
+  - CLOG is based on the ideas of GNOGA, a framework the author wrote for Ada and used in commercial production code since 2013.

-*my 2 cents*: I find Clack-based frameworks (like Caveman) tedious to use.
+*my 2 cents*: I find Clack-based frameworks tedious to use.
 Be sure to test others (Wookie, Snooze,…).
 Don't juge projects uniquely by their numbers of Github stars.

 HTTP Servers